5 Ways to Delete System Error Memory Dump Files

 Make Use Of The Extended Disk Cleanup

-The extended disk cleanup utility gives you more options to choose from when deleting system error memory dump files.
+The extended disk cleanup utility gives you more options when deleting system error memory dump files.
 It also provides you with increased details.
 You need administrator privileges for this solution.

 1. At First, press the Windows and S keys together.
 The search bar comes up.